JetBrains/teamcity-documentation/topics/command-line.md

 <td>

-Select whether you want to run an executable with parameters or custom shell/batch scripts.
+Specify the mode: run an executable with parameters or run custom shell/batch script (see below).

 </td></tr><tr>